harbiash/harbiash/README.md

 # Hi there! 👋

 Welcome to my GitHub profile!
-I'm a passionate Software Engineer with a strong focus on web development, specializing in Full Stack with a Backend (BE) emphasis.
+I'm a passionate Software Engineer with a strong focus on web development, with a Backend (BE) emphasis.
 I thrive on building robust and user-friendly applications that leave a positive impact.
 Here's a little bit about me:

 ## **🔧 Skills & Expertise**